 If you consider yourself to be a bit of a vinyl junkie and like to play LPs, then the JENSEN JTA-475B 3-Speed Stereo Turntable with CD System might be just what you’re looking for.
 JENSEN has thrown it back to the old school with the JTA-475B resembling something out of the ’90s and even has a tape cassette player (when last did you play off of a cassette, if ever!).

 The audio quality is good for a budget 18W home stereo system.
 The bass is present but not as punchy as premium stereo systems like the Sony or the Bose.
 Mid-range is a little muddy in the lower mids but clear enough for vocals.
 The highs are present but again not as crisp as the more premium stereo systems.

 The JTA-475B is essentially an all-in-one home stereo system with a built-in turntable (33/45/78 RPM with a 45 adapter), CD player, tape cassette player, and AM/FM radio.
 There is, unfortunately, no Bluetooth and only one external input, a ⅛-inch AUX.
 The JTA-475B does, however, have a stereo RCA output as well as a ⅛-inch headphone out.

 The nice thing about having a stereo RCA output is you can connect a pair of powered bookshelf speakers.
 If you like all the JTA-475B features but require more than the 18W RMS the speakers have to offer.
 Then you have the option of connecting your own external powered speakers via the RCA output.

-The JTA-475B has several buttons on the receiver to control all the built-in elements, switch between inputs and there’s even a bass boost feature.
-The JTA-475B comes with a remote but unfortunately, as the system is mostly analog, you are limited to what you can do with the remote.
-For example, you can’t switch between inputs as this is an analog switch which has to be adjusted on the receiver.
+The JTA-475B has several buttons on the receiver to control all the built-in elements, and switch between inputs, and there’s even a bass boost feature.
+The JTA-475B comes with a remote, but unfortunately, as the system is mostly analog, you are limited in what you can do with the remote.
+For example, you can’t switch between inputs as this is an analog switch that has to be adjusted on the receiver.
 You can, however, adjust the volume, play/pause/skip a CD and tune the AM/FM radio.